The Prayer Relay Movement

 For by grace you have been saved through faith, and that not of yourselves; it is the gift of God, not of works, lest anyone should boast.

 Grace is a vehicle through which we are saved.
-We use the gift of faith to believe in and accept this grace that we have been so freely given.
+We use the gift of faith to believe in and accept the grace we have been so freely given.
 There is an emphasis at the end of this, “not of works” it says.
 This is to say that there is not anything that we have done that qualifies us for grace.
 Grace is priceless yet freely given!

 The king loved Esther more than all the other women, and she obtained grace and favour in his sight more than all the virgins; so he set the royal crown upon her head and made her queen instead of Vashti.